simolus3/drift/docs/content/sql_api/drift_files.md

     watch, all todo entries.
 It can be used with `allTodos().get()` and `allTodos().watch()`.
 - Classes for select statements that don't match a table.
-In the example above, thats the `AllTodosResult` class, which contains all fields from `todos` and the description of the associated category.
+In the example above, that's the `AllTodosResult` class, which contains all fields from `todos` and the description of the associated category.

 !!! tip "Comment syntax for better editor support"